Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 If performing an aggregation that involves multiple views, such as with $lookup or $graphLookup, the views must have the same collation.

 You cannot include the $out or the $merge stage in the $lookup stage.
-That is, when specifying a pipeline for the joined collection, you cannot include either stage in the pipeline field.
+That is, when specifying a pipeline for the foreign collection, you cannot include either stage in the pipeline field.

 {